A Wood Carving Supply Providing Tools & Supplies To Carvers & Whittlers In Wood

 Of the two, it would be difficult to say which face is harder to carve well.

 Quite often, professional carvers develop a few faces that they will use over and over again.
 Each carving may seem different than the last; and have its own expression, but the face remains very similar.
-Similar enough that the carver is
+Similar enough that the carver is easily identified.

 Occasionally there is a complete lack of anatomical accuracy; this is common with new carvers.
 The results can be quite amusing, and at times amazing.

 There are some faces that require complete distortion to deliver the proper effect.

 Most commonly Trolls and other "Monsters"; where the goal is to exaggerate features in a manner that would never be appropriate in a typical carved face.

 While creating a good Troll may require some effort, it pales in comparison

 to the difficulty of capturing the beauty in a woman's face.

 Some carvers believe that caricature faces have little if any relation to realisim.